flybywiresim/aircraft/fbw-a32nx/src/localization/README.md

 OBS:

 <span style="color: red">
-fylPad Localization files are now in the fbw-common EFB section The localization files for the flyPad are now in the fbw-common EFB section.
+flyPad Localization files are now in the fbw-common EFB section The localization files for the flyPad are now in the fbw-common EFB section.
 The process is the same as described here.
 The only difference is the path to the localization files.
 The path is `fbw-a32nx/src/localization/flypad`